19 February 2026 · 6 min read

 Most are Zed extensions.
 Search the extension panel, install, and they appear as options when you click + in the Agent Panel.

-Claude Code and some others use the ACP Registry — you might see prompts to install from there instead.
+Claude Code and some others use the ACP Registry.
+You might see prompts to install from there instead.
 Either way, once installed, they show up in the same place.

 Here's what I run: